czbiohub/nextflow-tutorial-2019/README.md

 ### Saving output results to s3

-What is you want to sync your output results to s3?
+What if you want to sync your output directory to s3?

 ```
 process haplotype_caller {